nevillco/Reinstate/README.md

 // Other delegate implementations omitted for brevity
 ```

+## StatefulNavigationController

+`StatefulNavigationController` is a wrapper around `UINavigationController` that manages its navigation stack according to its `NavigationState`.
+Similar to `StatefulViewController`, you tell it which view controller should be created for which state, and tell it when to transition.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.